judnich/Kickoff/README.md

-## Kickoff - Efficient task graph scheduler for "heterogeneous" distributed compute clusters
+## Kickoff - Simple and efficient task scheduler for "heterogeneous" compute clusters

 A few nice features Kickoff provides:

 * Fully generic, cross platform, and language/framework-agnostic task scheduler
 * Extremely efficient (written in pure C++) and scales easily to millions of tasks.
 * Simple setup: Launch a server and add workers.
 Kickoff requires NO configuration.
-* Supports arbitrary dependency graphs (e.g. not just map-reduce).
 * Heterogeneous: Each task and worker specifies which "affinities" it needs/supports.

-Kickoff works great for a wide range of workflows, ranging from massively distributed computing with map-reduce style algorithm, to simple and quick task queues, or "cloud make" flows.

 For more detail and documentation, simply run "kickoff" after building, and read the help screen.

 ### NOTE

 Kickoff is a work in progress project and hasn't been tested extensively.
-It's functional and very fast but additional work is being done to make it even more efficient.
 Also, it works on Windows, and Linux support is planned (and should be fairly simple) but not finished right now.

 ### Examples